How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 Gray rot

-How to treat white bloom on houseplants
+How to treat white plaque on indoor plants

 Prevention of white plaque on indoor flowers